Have you ever heard of Cowden syndrome? If not, don’t worry; you’re certainly not alone.

-Plus, I was in a much better place.
-I had been seeing a therapist regularly for six years and had been on medication to help with my generalized anxiety disorder and depression.
+Plus, I was in a much better place after seeing a therapist regularly for six years and being on medication to help with my generalized anxiety disorder and depression.
 I also took up running to help me cope with my anxiety.

-I had the support system, this time around, to handle the diagnosis.
+This time, I had the support system to handle the diagnosis.